ninekorn/sccs-vvd-hd/Releases/revision13135/sccsvvdhd-rev13135-BACKUP/readme.md

 40 instances in width * 30 instances in height * 8 voxel bytes per instances in width * 8 voxel bytes per instances in height:

 <img WIDTH=250 src="https://github.com/ninekorn/gif-resources/blob/main/voxelres5-19201080.jpg" border="0">

+Not sure that my ratios are correctly fitting the resolution, but at least i was able to calibrate most of the 75 low voxel resolutions.